Gangonator/org.openhab.binding.shelly/README.md

 ---

-beta 1-pre2 release notes
+## beta 1 release notes
-+ full support of RGBW2 (color + white mode)
++ full support of RGBW2 (color + white mode,  verified) - thanks @Igi
++ full support for Bulb (verified) - thanks @MHerbst
++ full support for Sense (verified) - thanks @MHerbst
-+ support for Shelly 4 Pro
++ full support for Shelly 4 Pro (verified)
-+ Support for Bulb and Sense is work in progress
++ new channel fullColor (preset for Red, Green, Blue, Yellow, White or RGB value string)
 + Settings refresh every minute to catch changes by the Web UI or the App
 + refresh poller position for 30s to catch the new status when the roller stops moving
 + trigger channels for relay and HT events
 + channel calibrating gets filled, roller positioning will be blocked when calibration is active
 + compute total power consumption in kw/h
 + decimal numbers in the channel defintion for Watts etc.
+* adapt roller psotion: In OH it's 0..100 for Shelly 100..0
 * fixed power meters for all devices
 * fixed refresh handling in several situations
 * fixed flipping switches (turn on in Paper UI, immediately flips back)